bharti147/About-me/README.md

 - 💻 I'm a Web Developer.
 - 🎓 I recently graduated from Chitkara University with a major in Computer Science Engineering.
 - 🔍 I'm always eager to learn and explore new technologies and methodologies.
-- 📚 In my free time, I enjoy reading tech blogs, contributing to open-source projects, and reading fictional books.
+- 📚 In my free time, I enjoy reading tech blogs and reading fictional books.

 ## My Tech Stack